 As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected.
 Learn more.

 In this guide you'll learn to create a simple world effect that places objects in a fixed position in someone's environment, instead of relative to the camera's view and movement.

-In this tutorial, we're going to use a particle system and a texture, to make it look like you're surrounded by particles of light.
+We're going to use a particle system and a texture to make it look like you're surrounded by particles of light.
 Download the sample content to follow.

 You can make a different kind of world effect in Spark AR Studio using an object called the plane tracker.
 Objects in plane tracking effects will appear when the camera is pointed at a horizontal surface.